JChristensen/DS3232RTC/ReadMe.md

 ###set(time_t t)
 #####Description
 Sets the RTC date and time to the given *time_t* value.
+Clears the oscillator stop flag (OSF) bit in the control/status register.
+See the `oscStopped()` function and also the DS323x datasheet for more information on the OSF bit.
 #####Syntax
 `RTC.set(t);`
 #####Parameters